Saturday, June 02, 2012

 From my own experience there is a lot of potential here..
 I've done bilateral currency exchange transactions with trading firms (import/export - particularly those with an import bias) who are typically always in need of foreign currency.. they've always sought out further transactions, and will always offer better than bank - usually somewhere between retail to interbank, and in times of extreme scarcity at retail ...i.e. they'll buy from you at the bank's retail offer price.

-Characteristics:- person to person currency exchange marketplace, customers exchange currency with customers
+- person to person currency exchange marketplace, customers exchange currency with customers

 - review and choose the best rate on offer from other customers